Frequently Asked Questions

 Which students are seen in the Academic Counseling Center?

 The ACC is here for those students who are undeclared, are pre-nursing, are taking pre-major coursework, or are in transition (i.e., changing their major).

 This is an advising hold; it means you have not met with your advisor to discuss your classes for the upcoming semester.
-Contact your advisor to set up an appointment and once you have met they will clear the hold.
+You need to schedule an appointment with your advisor by clicking this link https://memphis.campus.eab.com.

 If you have already met with your advisor and this message still appears, contact them as soon as possible so the hold can be removed.

 You can send an e-mail to ACC@memphis.edu to have general questions answered.